 Trading in emission allowances and credits

+This page is being updated in relation to new regulations.
+Please refer to the executive order regarding the Emission Trading Registry.
 In order to trade allowances or credits you need to have an account in the EU ETS Registry or the Danish Emission Trading Registry.
 Here you can read about how to trade allowances and credits, and what you need to be aware of if you are trading allowances in UK.

 Every holder of an account in the EU ETS Registry may trade with CO2 emission allowances and credits.
 Every holder of an account in the Danish Emission Trading Registry may trade with emission reduction units (ERUs) and carbon credits (e.g. CERs, AAUs and RMUs).
 The Danish Emission Trading Registry does not accept trading in the types of carbon credits known as long-term certified emission reductions (lCER) or temporary certified emission reductions (tCER).